Joystream/atlas/README.md

 If you are looking for a good place to start, check out the [good first issue label](https://github.com/Joystream/atlas/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) or [bug label](https://github.com/Joystream/atlas/issues?q=is%3Aissue+is%3Aopen+label%3Abug).

 ### Quickstart

-If you are interested in running your own instance of Atlas, please take a look at our [operator guide](docs/operator-guide.md).

 To get started working with Atlas codebase, first clone the repo, install all dependencies and run the development server.